-If you have stayed with us before you know that Cleaning was already a HUGE part of daily life around here.
+If you have stayed with us before you know that cleaning was already a HUGE part of daily life around here.
 We have really high standards of cleanliness.
-But will be stepping up the disinfecting of high touch areas such as knobs, switches, handrails, coffee and water dispensers.
+But will continue to step up the disinfection of high touch areas such as knobs, switches, handrails, coffee and water dispensers.

 Extra pillows and blankets stored in the guest room closets will be removed and available upon guest request

 Specific sanitation consideration will be paid to the following guest room areas: Desks, countertops, tables, and chairs, TVs, cable boxes and remotes (where applicable) Thermostats, Cabinetry pulls and hardware Doors and doorknobs, Bathroom vanities and accessories Bathroom, fixtures and hardware Windows, mirrors, and frames, Lights and lighting controls, Closets, hangers, and other amenities